overte-org/overte-docs-sphinx/source/explore/get-started/install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Find the location where you downloaded the AppImage and delete it.
-2. Browse to `~/.local/share/` and delete all folders related to Overte.
+2. Browse to `~/.local/share/` and delete all folders with "Overte" in the name.
-3. Browse to `~/.config/` and delete all folders related to Overte.
+3. Browse to `~/.config/` and delete all folders with "Overte" in the name.
-4. Re-install Overte using the steps above.
+4. :ref:`download<download-overte>`, and :ref:`install<install-overte-linux>` Overte again.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Windows Clean Install